Mrutyunjaya1997/aws_sagemaker_demo/CODEBUILD.md

-# Some System Settings to consider
+# Some System Settings to consider aaa
 ## For CodeBuild Environment, Use the settings as below
 OS - Amazon Linux 2
 Runtime - Standard